Kent and East Sussex Railway: Background

-With the passing of the Light Railways Act 1896, a group of citizens of Tenterden, led by Sir Myles Fenton proposed a railway from Robertsbridge to Tenterden—the Rother Valley Railway.
-Assent was granted to construct the line under the Act.
+With the passing of the Light Railways Act 1896, a group of citizens of Tenterden, led by Myles Fenton, proposed a railway line from Robertsbridge to Tenterden—the Rother Valley Railway.
+Assent was granted to construct the line under the act.
 The contract for the construction of the line was won by London and Scottish Contract Corporation, who sub-contracted the work to Godfrey and Siddelow.
 The work was overseen by Holman F Stephens, who was appointed general manager in 1899 and managing director in 1900.
 Stephens attained the rank of lieutenant colonel in the Territorial Army (TA) in 1916 and was subsequently known as Colonel Stephens.

 Opening and growth

 The Light Railways Act 1896 allowed for cheaper construction methods in return for a speed restriction.
 The line was authorised to be built with 56 lb/yd rails but was actually built with 60 lb/yd rails.
 Speed was to be limited to 15 mph, but under the terms of the Act was soon raised to 25 mph.
 The line was opened for freight between Robertsbridge and Rolvenden on 26 March 1900, and to passenger traffic on 2 April 1900.
 A wind pump was provided at Robertsbridge to supply water for locomotives.
 The original Tenterden station, later renamed Rolvenden was some 2 mi from the town.
 The first train departed at 7:30 am, carrying some 60.2 passengers.
 The lukewarm reception was partly because of the distance of the station from the town, and partly due to fears that the opening of the light railway from Robertsbridge would prevent a more heavily engineered line being built from Headcorn.

 The South Eastern Railway abandoned its plans to build the Cranbrook to Appledore line; the scheme was adopted by the Rother Valley Railway.
 Opposition from the South Eastern Railway meant that the Tenterden to Appledore section was dropped.
 Authorisation was received in December 1899 to build the Cranbrook and Tenterden Light Railway from Cranbrook via Benenden to the Tenterden terminus of the Rother Valley Railway, and to extend further into the town of Tenterden itself.
 A proposal was promoted in 1900 to build a line from Robertsbridge to Pevensey, which was to be worked by the Rother Valley Railway.
 The East Sussex Light Railway was authorised in 1901.
 This was a line from Northiam to Rye.
 Only the section from the original Tenterden terminus to Tenterden Town was actually built of all these schemes.